Volorf/Paster/README.md

 ## Text data
-Text data is strings that are on new line.
+Text data is strings that are on new line or separated by spaces.

 ## How install the plugin